HL7 Europe Common Cancer Model

 Concept Overview

-Table 1 provides, for each Concept: a description of what it represents, notes (e.g., exclusions or caveats), alternative terms commonly used to indicate it, and its relationships with other Concepts.
+Table 1 provides for each Concept: a description of what it represents, some notes (e.g., exclusions), other terms usually adopted to indicate it, and the relationship with other Concepts.

 On dates and temporality.
-To rebuild a patient’s cancer journey, dates are fundamental.
-It is therefore important to identify which concepts (or their attributes) can evolve over time, so you can determine when to update the same instance versus when to create a new one.
+To rebuild the cancer journey, dates are fundamental.
+It is important to define which concepts or attributes can evolve during the journey to understand when to update the same instance versus when to create another one.

 Table 1: Concepts, descriptions, notes, synonyms, and connections/dependencies.